Lord High Admiral of the United Kingdom: Current status

 Upon Prince Philip's death in 2021, the identity of the holder of the office became obscure, i.e., there has been no official announcement about the office's holder since then.
-It is unknown whether the office of Lord High Admiral reverted to the Crown, or if it is currently vacant, in which case it remains as such until His Majesty either assumes it, or grants it upon someone else.
-The Ministry of Defence had confirmed they did not hold information on the issue, but suggested it had been resumed by Queen Elizabeth II in right of the Crown.
+It is unknown whether the office of Lord High Admiral reverted to the Crown, or if it is currently vacant, in which case it remains as such until His Majesty either assumes it, or bestows it upon someone else.
+The Ministry of Defence confirmed they did not hold information on the issue, but suggested it had been resumed by Queen Elizabeth II in right of the Crown.
 Upon Queen Elizabeth II's death in 2022, the office was reported to have been passed to King Charles III.
-The office is understood to be held by the Monarch (currently King Charles III) by default and can be granted to whomever is chosen by the Monarch.
+The office is understood to be held by the monarch (currently King Charles III) by default and can be granted to whoever is chosen by the monarch.